novihardians/novihardians/README.md

 ## Hello all 👋
 My name is Novi Hardiansyah.
 Call me Novi, Omesh or whatever you want :D (just kidding buddy).
-I'm a specialist in Backend Engineering and a Former Coding Instructor at LKP (Lembaga Kursus dan Pelatihan).
+I'm a Programmer and a Former Coding Instructor at LKP (Lembaga Kursus dan Pelatihan).

 ## 💼 Career
 **Freelance App Developer (2018 - present)**